 Ruth's Bike went missing in Toronto.
 Being a victim of theft is the worst, but more and more, Tile customers are getting their stolen stuff back within days in major cities.
 Luckily for her, she had a Tile on it.

 We talk a lot about stolen bikes here at Tile.
 In fact, we have some great data about how Tile is helping minimize bike theft in key cities like San Francisco.
-The main reason we find more lost things than any other tracker device is that we have the largest network.
+The main reason we find more lost things than any other tracker device is because our broad Network spans over 230 countries and territories, which enables us to help our users find over 6 million things a day!

 “When she realized the bike was gone, she marked it as "lost" through the Tile app on her cellphone.
 When a tile is marked "lost", you instantly get thousands of people looking for it for you.
 If a user connects with the lost Tile, an anonymous message is sent to the Tile owner with a time and location.